A new vision for the historic West Newton Armory

 Meet the Team

-Sharone is the Senior Project Manager at Metro West Collaborative Development, which she joined in 2022.
-She has five years of experience in affordable housing development, including all stages of the development process.
+Sharone is the Director of Real Estate at Metro West Collaborative Development, which she joined in 2022.
+She has seven years of experience in affordable housing development, including all stages of the development process.
 Before joining Metro West, Sharone worked at Urban Edge Housing Corporation, a Boston-based CDC, in the Real Estate Department.
 Sharone has an SB from MIT and a Masters of City and Regional Planning from the Rutgers Edward J. Bloustein School of Planning and Public Policy.

 Taylor is a Partner at Civico with primary responsibilities for community development, strategic partnerships, and new project development.
 He previously worked for Sustainable Comfort, Inc., a green building consulting, construction, and management company, where he was Vice President of Operations.
 He later started a property management and real estate brokerage company, which was acquired in 2019.
 Taylor has a comprehensive understanding of the multi-faceted nature of development.
 His commitment to community process is reflected across all Civico projects and partnerships.